JuliaLang/julia/doc/src/manual/arrays.md

 where each `I_k` may be a scalar integer, an array of integers, or any other [supported index](@ref man-supported-index-types).
-This includes [`Colon`](@ref) (`:`) to select all indices within the entire dimension, ranges of the form `a:c` or `a:b:c` to select congiguous or strided subsections, and arrays of booleans to select elements at their `true` indices.
+This includes [`Colon`](@ref) (`:`) to select all indices within the entire dimension, ranges of the form `a:c` or `a:b:c` to select contiguous or strided subsections, and arrays of booleans to select elements at their `true` indices.

 If all the indices are scalars, then the result `X` is a single element from the array `A`.
 Otherwise,